natecraddock/ziglua/docs.md

 In general, most functions are named similarly to the original C functions.
 The `lua_` and `luaL_` prefixes have been removed, because all functions are in the `Lua` struct namespace.
 Additionally, all functions are in `camelCase` to match Zig naming style.

-In the few cases when the [auxiliary library](https://www.lua.org/manual/5.4/manual.html#5) functions have the same name as a normal C API function, the suffix `Aux` is added to the function name to distinguish from the normal function.
+In the few cases when the [auxiliary library](https://www.lua.org/manual/5.4/manual.html#5) functions have the same name as a normal C API function, the auxlib function is given a more descriptive name.

-For example, the functions `lua_newstate` and `luaL_newstate` are translated to `Lua.newState` and `Lua.newStateAux` respectively.
+For example, the functions `lua_newstate` and `luaL_newstate` are translated to `Lua.newState` and `Lua.newStateLibc` respectively.

 Because Zig best practice is to communicate intent precisely, some abbreviations are expanded to make names more clear, like renaming `pcall` to `protectedCall`.